BEIT MIDRASH – A Place for Learning

 Kitah Aleph through Kitah Gimmel (1-4 grades) begin an integrated curriculum that introduces Hebrew reading for prayer.
 The Judaica portion of the curriculum is built on three pillars of Judaism: Torah, Avodah (worship), and G’milut Chasadim (acts of loving-kindness).
 The idea that we are a holy people, created in God’s image, is stressed at this level.
 The study of Torah and acts of loving-kindness are ways in which we learn of our partnership with God.
 We also focus on our holy days and an introduction to Jewish history.

 Kitah Daled through Kitah Vav (Grades 5-6) continue studying Hebrew for prayer with Mitkadem and the ability to understand key Jewish prayers.
 We learn about the history of Torah, the Holocaust, and modern Israel.
-Fourth through Sixth graders also meet on Thursday from 5:30 – 6:30pm for additional Hebrew studies.
+Fourth through Sixth graders also meet on Wednesdays or Thursdays for additional Hebrew studies.

 Kitah Zion (7th Grade) master Hebrew for prayer in preparation for their Bar/Bat Mitzvah.
 The Jewish life cycle and understanding Reform Judaism are also studied.
 Students also meet individually with their Torah Tutor.